sproutcore/build-tools/README.md

 On Windows:

-Follow the same steps.
+Use only a 32 bit NodeJS (for now).
+For the rest, the steps on Windows are essentially the same, except that the command to start the buildtools is:

+    node node_modules\sproutcore\bin\sproutcore

+It is important that you use forward slashes as path separators in the config files!
+The buildtools will convert them for you where necessary, but that doesn't work the other way around.

 You might run into a problem where running ```npm install``` in the getting-started folder immediately returns an error.
-This is caused by the way git has been installed on your system, where %PROGRAMFILES%\git\cmd is put into the path, but not %PROGRAMFILES%\git\bin. npm uses child processes which cannot execute .cmd files, so you will have to see whether it is indeed in your path by typing:
+This is caused by the way git has been installed on your system, where %PROGRAMFILES%\git\cmd is put into the path, but not %PROGRAMFILES%\git\bin.
+NPM uses child processes which cannot execute .cmd files, so you will have to see whether it is indeed in your path by typing:

     echo %PATH%